loneicewolf/loneicewolf/README.md

 (Note: it is from google translate: "Hello!
 I'm William Martens, and I'm stuttering!")

-currently: reparing for my 3rd Exam at OSCP, 21 July
+currently: preparing for my 3rd Exam at OSCP, 21 July

 ### Profiles
 - [gits (mostly malware/rev shells and engineering](https://gist.github.com/loneicewolf)